notaryproject/notation/docs/nv2/README.md

 # Notary V2 (nv2) - Prototype

 `nv2` is a command line tool for signing and verifying manifest-based artifacts or images.
-This implementation supports `gpg` and `x509` signing mechanisms.
+This implementation supports `x509` signing mechanism.

 ## Prerequisites